A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

 \subsubsection{Federated Learning-Based Resource Allocation Methods}

-Federated learning, as a distributed machine learning paradigm, has demonstrated unique advantages in semantic communication for the IoV\cite{w4,w22,w31,w33}.
+Federated learning, as a distributed machine learning paradigm, has demonstrated unique advantages in semantic communication for the IoV.
 By enabling distributed training and knowledge sharing, federated learning optimizes resource allocation and enhances system efficiency while preserving data privacy.

-\cite{10416926} proposed a Mobility-Aware Split Federated Transfer Learning (MSFTL) framework, offering a novel approach to resource optimization in IoV semantic communication.
+Ref.~\cite{10416926} proposed a Mobility-Aware Split Federated Transfer Learning (MSFTL) framework, offering a novel approach to resource optimization in IoV semantic communication.
 The framework divides model training into four parts, leveraging split federated learning to reduce computational costs for vehicles.
 By incorporating a Stackelberg game-based resource optimization mechanism, it considers factors such as vehicle dwell time, computational load, and communication overhead to fairly select the most suitable training data volume for each vehicle and the entire network.
-This approach effectively reduces training costs and improves resource utilization efficiency.
+This approach effectively reduces training costs and improves resource utilization efficiency. {Experiments show that MSFTL outperformed traditional Federated Learning (FL) in terms of convergence speed and final accuracy, with lower computational overhead.
+In the scenario of few-shot learning, it also has an advantage in terms of communication cost.
+However, its communication efficiency during large-scale data transmission still needs to be improved.}

-\cite{10333738} introduced the Federated Vehicular Semantic Communication (FVSCom) framework, which also focuses on resource optimization.
+Ref.~\cite{10333738} introduced the Federated Vehicular Semantic Communication (FVSCom) framework, which also focuses on resource optimization.
 This framework employs federated learning for semantic extraction and proposes a semantic utility metric to evaluate performance.
 The problem of maximizing semantic utility is transformed into a stochastic optimization problem, which is solved using a deep reinforcement learning-driven dynamic semantic-aware algorithm.
-This approach achieves efficient semantic extraction and resource allocation, improving computational efficiency and semantic extraction accuracy while enhancing robustness to scenarios where vehicles leave or drop out.
+This approach achieves efficient semantic extraction and resource allocation, improving computational efficiency and semantic extraction accuracy while enhancing robustness to scenarios where vehicles leave or drop out. {However, the limitation of this study is that, although a semantic utility index is proposed, in the actual IoV scenarios, key performance indicators such as the specific transmission delay and computational overhead under different channel conditions are not taken into account.}